Industry Solutions | Autodesk Official

 Popular software solutions.

-Use native Mac products for CAD, 3D modelling, rendering, animation, VFX and digital imagery.
+Use native Mac products for CAD, 3D modeling, rendering, animation, VFX, and digital imagery.

 Use models and assemblies to generate toolpaths to manufacture prototypes and finished parts.

-Replace manual drafting with an automated process to visualise objects in 3D.
+Replace manual drafting with an automated process to visualize objects in 3D.

 Input design goals and parameters, such as performance requirements, to explore all possible solutions.

-Architectural drawing Architectural programming (US Site) Architectural rendering Architecture project management (US Site) Architecture software Geotechnical engineering (US Site) Green construction (US Site) Landscape design Massing models (US Site) Master planning (US Site) Parking lot design (US Site) Placemaking (US Site) Request for proposal (RFP) (US Site) Space design software (US Site)
+Architectural drawing (US Site) Architectural programming (US Site) Architectural rendering (US Site) Architecture project management (US Site) Architecture software (US Site) Geotechnical engineering (US Site) Green construction (US Site) Landscape design (US Site) Massing models (US Site) Master planning (US Site) Parking lot design (US Site) Placemaking (US Site) Request for proposal (RFP) (US Site) Space design software (US Site)

-Building commissioning (US Site) Concrete design (US Site) Connected construction Construction administration Construction apps Construction sequencing Digital construction Lean construction (US Site) Mass timber construction (US Site) Preconstruction software (US Site) Reality capture (US Site) Retrofitting (US Site) Smart building Steel construction systems (US Site) Sustainable construction (US Site) Tender process (US Site) Virtual design construction
+Building commissioning (US Site) Concrete design (US Site) Connected construction (US Site) Construction administration Construction apps (US Site) Construction sequencing (US Site) Digital construction (US Site) Lean construction (US Site) Mass timber construction (US Site) Preconstruction software (US Site) Reality capture (US Site) Retrofitting (US Site) Smart building (US Site) Steel construction systems (US Site) Sustainable construction (US Site) Tender process (US Site) Virtual design construction (US Site)

 3D VFX simulation Cloud-based production (US Site) Color management (US Site) Compositing Creative review (US Site) Digital content creation Fire simulationMotion blur (US Site) Motion capture Motion graphics Path tracing Performance capture (US Site) Post production Previsualization software (US Site) Procedural generation Production management (US Site) Ray tracing Shading models (US Site)Toon shading (US Site) TV production Universal scene description (USD) Visual effects (VFX) VFX pipeline